 Read the Don Quixote Online Summary in order to briefly understand the main features of the Miguel Cervantes’ masterpiece.

-In answer to the question about which novel is the most important of a certain language, any Spanish speaker would likely respond Don Quixote of La Mancha by Miguel de Cervantes.
+In answer to the question about which novel is the most important of their language, any Spanish speaker would likely respond Don Quixote of La Mancha by Miguel de Cervantes.
 However, if you ask him or her if they have fully read the book, well, not everyone would say yes.
 The following is an online summary of Cervantes' masterpiece; we hope you will be inspired to read it.

-Alonso Quxjano is an Hidalgo, a low-ranking Spanish person of nobility.
+Alonso Quixano is an Hidalgo, a low-ranking Spanish person of nobility.
 He is about 50 years old and lives in a settlement near the La Mancha region in Spain towards the beginning of the 17th century.
-He loves reading stories about knights and fantastic stories about chivalry, princesses, magicians, enchanted castles… In fact, he is so involved with these fantasies that he slowly starts to lose touch with reality and begins to believe that he is one of these fictional heroes.
+He loves reading literature about knights and fantastic stories about chivalry, princesses, magicians, and enchanted castles.
+In fact, he is so involved with these fantasies that he slowly starts to lose touch with reality and begins to believe that he is one of these fictional heroes.

 Alonso finds some old armor and prepares an old horse from the stable, which he names Rocinante.
 The knight decides he needs to have a maiden, so, in his imagination, he converts a young villager named Aldonza Lorenzo, who he was once in love with, into the lovely Lady Dulcinea del Toboso.
 As for himself, he bestows the name Don Quixote because it rhymes with the name of the famous knight Lanzarote, also known as Lancelot.